Breaking Interpreting Barriers

 Working on Ethical Grounds

-In several jurisdictions, interpretation is considered an essential part of evidence and an incompetent interpretation or simply the failure to swear in the interpreter can lead to a mistrial.
+In several jurisdictions, interpretation is considered an essential part of the evidence and an incompetent interpretation or simply the failure to swear in the interpreter can lead to a mistrial.
 This is why people trust reliable interpreters who have thorough experience of courtroom interpretations as well as those who follow the ethical grounds of conduct.
 Although there is no uniform or national certification for State Court Interpreters, they are required to follow a generic uniform code of ethics such as those founded and established by the National Association of Judiciary Interpreters & Translators (i.e. NAJIT).
-Note that Each State has its own certification standards for instance the State of California has the Judicial Council…please revise, unless I miss understood…thanks!
+Note that Each State has its own certification standards, for instance, the State of California has the Judicial Council…